TheCodeSojourner/parens-from-the-past/chapters/chapter1.md

 Elena took a swig directly from a bottle of Club-Mate, the caffeinated German soft drink that fueled countless hacker spaces across the country.
 She'd been trying for three years to solve the exact problem Alex claimed to have addressed, bringing persistent collections to microcontrollers without garbage collection.
 Every attempt had ended in failure and frustration.

-If he really had demonstrable start...
+If he really had a demonstrable start...

 She thought of the silver cross she'd glimpsed on his chain.
 Religious, she thought, surprising.
 How could someone understand the elegance of mathematics, the precision of code, and still believe in mythology?

 And yet there was something about Alex that didn't fit the stereotype.
 He wasn't preachy or dogmatic.
-When she'd made the "sky-daddy" jab, he hadn't reacted with offense or launched into apologetics.
+When she'd made the "sky-daddy" jab, he hadn't reacted with offense or attacked with apologetics.

 Instead, he'd talked about persistence.
 About history that refused to be erased.